JonasMoss/univariateML/paper/paper.md

 1. It takes much time to program, especially if we wish to try out many densities and wish to make for instance `qqplot` or density plots.
 2. It is bug prone.
-3. The estimation itself can be slow when `$n$` is large.
+3. The estimation itself can be slow when the sample size is large.
 The time lost quickly adds up when doing the parametric bootstrap or another procedure requiring repeated calls to the estimating function.